codenet/col733-cloud/compute-dsm.md

 There are two ways to get around this:
 * The execution is somehow made *idempotent*.
-If `x++` is done already, then re-executing it is a no-op.
+If `x++` is done already, then re-executing it should be a no-op.
 Idempotence in this context means that the effect of running something N times is the same as the effect of running it once.
 * The execution is somehow made *transactional*.
 We shouldn't have been able to increment `x++` without doing `y--` in the first crashed execution.
 Transactions are atomic: "all-or-nothing", i.e, either all writes succeed or none succeed.